saurabh-globussoft/SaurabhBond-RecurringPayment/README.md

  *(2)* to confirm payment

- In your success function ,call getPaymentDetails() with parmas as below
+ In your success function ,call confirmPayment() with parmas as below

  $token ====> generated in first step